tradecloud/tradecloud-docs-api-v2/buyer/indicators.md

 ## Indicators

-When sending a purchase order to Tradecloud you can optionally set indicators on both order and line levels.
+You can set indicators on both order and line levels.

-{% hint style="info" %}
 Line indicators have precedence over \(overrule\) order indicators.
-{% endhint %}

 ### No delivery expected

 `noDeliveryExpected`: no goods of are expected to be delivered to the buyer.

 {% hint style="warning" %}
 This feature is planned.
 Ticket [TC-5564](https://tradecloud.atlassian.net/browse/TC-5564) As a buyer I want to set a "No delivery expected" indicator
 {% endhint %}

 {% hint style="info" %}